 |10 or more||10.00|

-We consider two outcomes.
-At an assessment of the mothers immediately after birth (between T1 and T2, when the children were up to 4 months old; prenatal drinking was not measured during this assessment), we measured the circumference of children's heads, and calculated their sex- and age-specific z-scores using WHO norms.
+We consider four outcomes.
+At T1.5, mothers reported the weight and height of their children at birth, which we mean-center within child sex for analysis.
+We measured the current circumference of children's heads, and calculated their sex- and age-specific z-scores using WHO norms.
 Low weight, height, and head circumference are common diagnostic criteria for FASD (del Campo & Jones, 2017).
 At T2, children were administered the Kaufman Assessment Battery for Children (Lichtenberger & Kaufman, 2010).
-This paper uses the Mental Processing Index (MPI), which measures general mental processing ability (i.e., intelligence) and excludes an assessment of acquired knowledge.
+Our analyses use the Mental Processing Index (MPI), which measures general mental processing ability (i.e., intelligence) and excludes an assessment of acquired knowledge.
 Like traditional intelligence measures, the MPI is normed to have a mean of 100 and an SD of 15.
 Intellectual impairment is given as a diagnostic criterion for FASD by Centers for Disease Control and Prevention (2004).

 |Dichotomous (drinking vs. abstinent)|